matt-y/scripts/README.md

   with the [add-to-fstab.sh](./drives/add-to-fstab.sh) script to create a local backup of my home directory to an external drive that I use for simple backups.
+- [aws-s3-backup](./backup/aws-s3-backup) &dash; Bash script that
+  creates a tar file of a given source directory, and copies that file to an s3 bucket.
+Can exclude things from the tar file by providing a file of tar compatible --exclude patterns, one per line.